Togedo/job-manager/README.md

 # Job Manager

-A MongoDB-based job manager.
+A simple MongoDB-based job manager for orchestrating the execution of asynchronous tasks.
 Multi-producer and multi-consumer, with MongoDB as a single source of truth.
 Atomic updates guarantee each job is executed by at most one worker.
 An arbitraty amount of workers, typically running on separate threads and/or in separate processes, may be connected and execute jobs in parallel.

 # Installation